chongf/climbers/README.md

 - Levels : Begins, Fails, Restarts, Percentage of stars collected
 - Heatmaps : Snap positions of the climbers, in all 15 levels

+Tip: after cloning the project, search for all "Playtomic" instances in Game.m, to see how we did it.

 ## LIVE DATA
 View the public [dashboard][1]